dtimaul/nyc-motor-vehicle-collisions-spark-analysis/README.md

   replaced with underscores to avoid the invalid character errors when converting to Parquet.
 E.g. from CRASH TIME to CRASH_TIME.
-- The data types of several columns in the NYC Motor Vehicle - Crashes dataset needed to casted from a string to an integer type because they will be used for numerical calculations in our query.
+- The data types of several columns in the NYC Motor Vehicle - Crashes dataset needed to br casted from a string to an integer type because they will be used for numerical calculations in our query.

 The below Directed acyclic graph (DAG) show the operations performed when reading a parquet file.
 This operation is performed each time a test is ran.
-Spark performs a parallelize operation followed by a mapPartions operation.
+Spark performs a parallelize operation followed by a mapPartitions operation.

 ![Parquet1](data/Images/Parquet1.png)
 ![Parquet2](data/Images/Parquet2.png)